athulpg007/plasma/README.md

 The above instructions should be replaced with a Docker image based deployment using the .Dockerfile in the future.

-To build the docker image (currently for local development)
+To build the docker image for local development.
 ```
 docker build -t plasma:1.0 .
 ```